Moving money from your LIRA to your RRSP: Is it a good idea?

 • Your life expectancy has decreased due to a physical or mental disability (with supporting medical evidence)

-• You die
+• You pass away

-A LIRA offers creditor protection
+The LIRA offers creditor protection

-Those who currently have a registered retirement savings plan (RRSP) may have already been approached about purchasing insurance products to protect them from creditors.
+Those who currently have a Registered Retirement Savings Plan (RRSP) may have already been approached about purchasing insurance products to protect them from creditors.
 While these products may be appealing in some cases, they can be expensive.
 By keeping your assets in your LIRA, you have similar protection that won’t cost you a penny because LIRAs are already automatically protected from creditors.

 Unlocking your LIRA costs money and requires patience